 TNC Communications, Inc. (“TNC”) may adjust its rates and charges or impose additional rates and charges against Customer’s invoices to recover amounts that it, either directly or indirectly, pays to or is required by governmental or quasi-governmental authorities to collect from others to support statutory or regulatory programs, plus associated administrative costs.
-Examples of such programs include, but are not limited to, the Universal Service Fund, the Primary Interexchange Carrier Charge, Number portability agencies, property taxes and compensation to payphone service providers for the use of their payphones to access TNC Toll-free Service.
+Examples of such programs include, but are not limited to, the Universal Service Fund, the Primary Interexchange Carrier Charge, Number portability agencies, property taxes, and compensation to payphone service providers for the use of their payphones to access TNC Toll-free Service.
+Taxes, Surcharges, and fees shown during the signup process or on the Bill Cycle to Date summaries represent estimated taxes only.
+Final taxes, fees, and surcharges will be calculated when an invoice is processed and may vary due to changes in usage, tax rates, or other factors.
+Examples of taxes, surcharges, or fees include, but are not limited to the following:

 TNC will waive the USF Charge concerning specifically identified TNC charges to the extent that the Customer demonstrates to TNC’s reasonable satisfaction that: